seal-codes/webapp/ARCHITECTURE.md

 ## Privacy and Security Principles

-Zign.codes is designed with privacy as a core principle:
+seal.codes is designed with privacy as a core principle:

 1. **Client-side Document Processing**:
    - Documents never leave the user's device